 What if the 10 coin flips yield 5 heads and 5 tails?
 Our awareness of the play of chance leaves us uncertain that the coin is balanced: a series of 10 coin flips of a very biased coin (a true probability of heads of 0.8, for instance) could, by chance, yield 5 heads and 5 tails.

 Let us say that a funding agency, intrigued by the results of our first small experiment, provides us with resources to conduct a larger study.
-This time, we increase the sample size of our experiment markedly, conducting a series of ...
+This time, we increase the sample size of our experiment markedly, conducting a ...